 The lieutenant colonel opened the doors to the promotion of Latina women to positions in the US Army in which male leadership prevailed, based on a lot of discipline, perseverance, academic training, and turning a deaf ear to those who predicted failure.

-Munoz, who exemplifies the American Dream, is a first-generation college graduate from a Mexican-American household.
-Munoz worked for US West for five years, before and briefly after the company merged with Qwest and later became the first Hispanic CEO of United Airlines (UA).
+Carlos Munoz exemplifies the American Dream.
+He is a first-generation college graduate from a Mexican-American household.
+Munoz worked for US West for five years, before and briefly after the company merged with Qwest, and later became the first Hispanic CEO of United Airlines (UA).
 Mexican Oscar Munoz is currently UA’s executive chairman.